vtnhan03/i2s/README.md

 We are using Platform.io to build the firmware.

-You will also need to upload the SPIFFs filesystem as there are some WAV files that are played.

 If you're having problems detecting the wakeword `Marvin` then you can try lowering the detection threshold:

 `/src/state_machine/DetectWakeWordState.cpp` line 59.